 A detailed guide to unlock the divine secrets of Jogyesa temple

-Founded in 1395, the temple initial name was Gakhwangsa Temple.
-During the Japanese invasion, the temple becomes one of the strongest fortresses of Korean Buddhism in the 1910-1945 period.
-Gakhawangsa Temple emerged as the temple of the resistance to Japanese efforts to suppress Korean Buddhism.
+Founded in 1395, the temple was initially named the Gakhwangsa Temple.
+During the Japanese invasion, the temple became one of the strongest fortresses of Korean Buddhism in the 1910-1945 period.
+Gakhawangsa Temple later emerged as the temple of the resistance to Japanese efforts to suppress Korean Buddhism.
 In 1937, a movement for the establishment of a Central Headquarters began which was successful with the building of the Main Buddha Hall of Jogyesa Temple in Seoul in 1938.

-In 1938, people know the temple under the name Taegosa Temple.
-Later, in 1954, people called with its current name, Jogyesa temple.
+In 1938, people knew the temple under the name Taegosa Temple.
+Later, in 1954, people began to call it its current name, the Jogyesa temple.
 They chose this name to highlight the structure’s status as the main temple of the Jogye Order of Korean Buddhism.